-Recent statistics show that approximately four out of every ten children are born out-of-wedlock.
+Recent statistics show that approximately four out of every ten children are born out of wedlock.
 Many unmarried fathers end up being put on the birth certificate as the father.
-Many, however, over-estimate what being on the birth certificate really means.
+Many, however, overestimate what being on the birth certificate means.

 Certainly, the laws can vary by state.
-Thus, it’s vital that a party check with an attorney who is licensed and competent to practice law in their jurisdiction.
+Thus, a party must check with an attorney who is licensed and competent to practice law in their jurisdiction.

 However, in a general sense, being on the birth certificate does not equate to enforceable rights.
 It might result in a legal finding, or presumption, that the unmarried father is the biological father.